History Course Descriptions

 HIS 401 Historical Research and Writing

 In this capstone course, students will practice the art and craft of historical writing.
 A research project is required.
+Required for all history majors.
 Prerequisites: Junior or senior standing or consent of the instructor.
-Required for all history majors/minors and for students who plan to teach.

 HIS 301 Early American History

 Students will examine the colonial and revolutionary foundations of the United States.
 They will explore the cultures and interactions of Europeans, Native Americans and Africans in the colonial context, the causes for discontent among the colonists and the course of the American Revolution.

 Students in this course will explore the political, social, economic and cultural history of the United States from 1945 to the present.
 Themes of special consideration include pop culture, social reform movements, political realignments and the domestic impact of international conflict and global change.

 This course will explore the evolution of American Sports from the colonial period to the present with an emphasis on the 20th and 21st centuries.
 We will highlight athletes and events that define the American Sports experience.

 This course explores the origins, rise and fall of the British Empire, covering nearly the entire globe from approximately the 16th century into the 20th century.
 The course examines the political, social, economic and cultural dimensions of the British imperial experience.
 The history of British imperialism will be considered from the perspective of the colonizer and the colonized and in ways that improve our understanding of the modern world.